-In 1952, the Dushkin’s opened Kinhaven Music School in Weston, Vermont with 13 students.
-David Dushkin, the Director, emphasized chamber music and Dorothy Dushkin encouraged singing and began the tradition of closing the summer session with group singing–usually a Bach cantata.
+In 1952, the Dushkins opened Kinhaven Music School in Weston, Vermont, a summer music camp with 13 students.
+David, the director, emphasized chamber music, and Dorothy encouraged singing and began the tradition of closing the summer session with group singing, usually a Bach cantata.
 From the beginning, Kinhaven’s central purpose has been the sharing of music through chamber music and singing.

 Kinhaven grew in the 1950s and 1960s.
-Its core program, called Senior Session today, was its only summer session, and it eventually served 90 student musicians.
-Jerry Bidlack arrived as conductor in 1967 and became Kinhaven’s Executive Director in 1981.
-Kinhaven soon followed the senior session with a two-week adult chamber music session, which featured a mix of typical chamber music as well as recorder ensemble music.
-Nancy Bidlack, who had served on the faculty since 1970, was named Director of Admissions.
-In 1990, Nancy’s dream program,a two-week session for middle school musicians finally came into being.
-She was named Director of Junior Session, and the program flourished.
+Its core program, called Senior Session today, was its only summer session, and it eventually served 90 students.
+Jerry Bidlack arrived as conductor in 1967 and became Kinhaven’s executive director in 1981.
+Kinhaven soon followed the senior session with a two-week adult chamber music session, which featured a mix of chamber music as well as recorder ensemble music.
+Nancy Bidlack, who had served on the faculty since 1970, was named director of admissions.
+In 1990, Nancy’s inaugurated a two-week camp for middle-school students.

 In 2004, Jerry Bidlack retired as Director of Senior Session, and Nancy Bidlack became the director of both Junior and Senior Sessions.
-2010 marked Nancy’s final year as Director of both sessions, and the Board of Trustees chose long-time faculty members Deborah Buck and Anthony Mazzocchi to serve as Executive Directors of Kinhaven Music School, Inc., and to lead Senior Session.
-Sandy Dennis and Marty Knieriem, faculty members since the inception of Junior Session in 1990, were chosen to become its new Directors.
+In 2011, the Board of Trustees chose long-time faculty members Deborah Buck and Anthony Mazzocchi to serve as executive directors and lead Senior Session.
+Sandy Dennis and Marty Knieriem, faculty members since the inception of Junior Session in 1990, were chosen to become its directors.

 Dorothy and David Dushkin with students from the 1966 Season.
 Left Front: Diane Raffman, Flute, 1966-67; Back Row (left to right): Dorothy Dushkin, Debbie Freedman, Viola, 1965-66; Elliot Fine, Violin/Viola 1963-68 Becky Kapell, Flute/Piano, 1966-67; Addie Schwartz, Flute, 1966-67 and Chris Cambell, Violin 1966; Right Front: David Dushkin